Direct applications to Deakin for Trimester 1 2019 close 17 February 2019

 This course is designed to equip graduates with the knowledge, skills and understanding to obtain challenging positions in the expanding field of public relations.

-Promising career opportunities exist for public relations professionals in industry and commerce, government, community and education institutions, hospitals, health and welfare organisations, special interest groups, cultural organisations consumer affairs and public relations consultancies.
+Promising career opportunities exist for public relations professionals in industry and commerce, government, educational institutions, hospitals, health and welfare organisations, special interest groups, community and cultural organisations, consumer affairs and public relations consultancies.

 For more information go to DeakinTALENT